 He then appeared to have a slight change of heart, confessing to having “an open mind” – and agreeing “there is some connectivity” between human activity and climate change.
 However he also appointed a cabinet full of climate deniers and fossil fuel hangers-on.

-And he's now followed through with an election-campaign threat, announcing that we will pull the US out of the Paris Agreement.
+And last year he followed through with an election-campaign threat, announcing that he would pull the US out of the Paris Agreement.
 The world's second largest emitter of climate-changing carbon dioxide gas might no longer be part of a deal to limit global temperature rise, and the extreme weather and sea rises that come with it.

 Donald Trump and the fossil fuel industry

 Trump’s closest energy advisors all have very strong links to either the fossil fuel industry or climate denial outfits.